Ali Sami Yen Stadium: Renovation and new Eski Açık stand

 After a general renovation that took place in the 2004-2005 season, the club returned to Ali Sami Yen.
 Following the earthquake of 1999, the old Open Tribune was demolished and replaced in the 2005-2006 season for reasons of safety.
-In 2007, discussions with state authorities on the construction of a new Galatasaray stadium in Aslantepe yielded positive results.
+In 2007, discussions with state authorities on the construction of a new Galatasaray stadium in Sarıyer yielded positive results.
 It was decided that the new stadium to be built within two years on the new plot would be transferred to Galatasaray in return for the club's handing over the property on which Ali Sami Yen stood.

-The final end
+The final

 At the end of 2007, ten years after the initial announcement of the project in 1997, the groundbreaking for the new stadium was carried out (December 13, 2007) at a ceremony attended by state officials.
 The old project was put aside and a new project was contracted to Mete Arat in Germany.

 In 2008, Galatasaray’s last year at Ali Sami Yen, the Lower Closed Tribune was renovated in line with UEFA standards.
 The construction of the new stadium, the Türk Telekom Arena, gained speed when the contracting company was changed in 2009.
 It was announced that the official opening of the new stadium would take place on January 15, 2010.
 The new stadium was inaugurated on January 15, 2011.